MandyHole/school-clubs/README.md

 A large amount of testing was done to ensure that all pages were linking correctly.

 A large amount of testing was done to ensure that all database additions/updates were working correctly.

+A large amount of testing was done to ensure that only users who were logged in had access to certain content.
+Also, the user had to match the pupil to view/amend personal details.

 Testing was done to ensure that the site deployed by Heroku matched the local version on Gitpod.